Rātā Street School

 • Upholding high expectations for all and focus on excellence in all areas

-• Promoting effective pedagogy with particular emphasis on teaching as inquiry and differentiated learning for students
+• Promoting effective pedagogy with particular emphasis on the professional growth cycle for teachers and differentiated learning for students

 • Accelerated learning for students in literacy and numeracy